NOAA-GFDL/CEFI-regional-MOM6/tools/rivers/bgc/ARC/README.md

-## Example Scripts for NEP BGC runoff generation
+## Example Scripts for ARC BGC runoff generation

-This folder contains example scripts for NEP BGC runoff file generation.
+This folder contains example scripts for ARC BGC runoff file generation.
 Users can follow the following instructions to generate BGC runoff file:

 1: Generate a monthly climatology of the river inputs on the model grid using `make_discharge_climatology.m`.
 This routine creates a monthly climatology